16 Upcycled Christmas Decor Ideas

 12. DIY Flocked Christmas Tree

-I was given this 24″ Christmas Tree and thought it needed a refresh.
+I was given this 24″ Christmas Tree and thought it needed a little snow.

 To start, I hot-glued floral foam into a thrift store wicker basket.
 Then I removed the tripod base from the tree and hot-glued the tree stem into the foam.

-For a flocked look, I used chalk paint and an old chip brush to dab the paint on the ends of the branches.
-The process was a bit messy but it worked well.
-I put this little tree in my antique booth and it sold the next day!
+For a flocked look, I used chalk paint and an old chip brush to dab it on the ends of the branches.
+The process was a bit messy, but it worked well.
+I put this little tree in my antique booth, and it sold the next day!

 Photo of a 24 inch table top Christmas tree given a makeover by flocking it with white highlights and placing it in a wicker basket.